qzaidi/quran/README.md

 });
 ```

-TODO
+See Also
 ----
 The npm module stores quran db as a sqlite database and exposes it via an API.
-With webSQL, it should be possible to do the same for a pure javascript application, without requiring a server side component.
-That's the idea behind [Quran browser](http://qzaidi.github.io/quran), and it might be interesting to make a websql version available which supports the same API in browser.
+With webSQL, it is possible to do the same for a pure javascript application, without requiring a server side component.
+That's the idea behind [Quran browser](http://qzaidi.github.io/quran).
+There is also a javascript version which pulls data from a [google spreadsheet] (http://qzaidi.github.io/quran/javascript), and another one using [firebase](http://qzaidi.github.io/quran/javascript), which can be easily embedded on a website.

 Linting
 -------